First time in his career, as a pollster, he has no idea what's going to happen in the election.

 I can't imagine that happening to me.

-I I there there's nothing that anybody could say, and there's nothing that could happen short of Obama doing a 180 and becoming a different guy that would make me support him.
+There's nothing that anybody could say, and there's nothing that could happen short of Obama doing a 180 and becoming a different guy that would make me support him.

-It would just never happen because conservatism is an intellectual pursuit, and it results from an attachment to the founding of the country and to the notion of freedom and liberty and the role of government in that whole equation.
+It would just never happen because conservatism is an intellectual pursuit and it results from an attachment to the founding of the country and to the notion of freedom and liberty and the role of government in that whole equation.

 It's not a popularity contest.

-It's to me, it's not about who looks better or who makes me feel better.
+To me, it's not about who looks better or who makes me feel better.

 Well, that's not entirely true.

-And we hear about it frequently on this program, Democrats giving it up, chucking it and becoming conservatives or Republicans.
+And we hear about it frequently on this program, Democrats giving it up, chucking it, and becoming conservatives or Republicans.

 And it's a major thing, is my point.